dwhieb/utilities/checklists/node.md

 - [ ] Use different base URLs for each environment

+- [ ] Use `npm ci` command when testing on Travis CI or other continuous integration

 ## Express Settings

 - [ ] Declare Handlebars engine and file extension